Chapter 3769-17 Owner and Driver Rules; Violations

 (D) Drivers shall not lean back excessively in the sulky during a race and shall keep the hand holds set in a position to keep control of the horse.

-(E) Striking another horse or driver with the whip;
+(F) Drivers shall not strike another horse or driver with the whip.

 The brutal use of a whip, crop, or excessive or indiscriminate use of the whip or crop shall be considered a violation and shall be punished by a fine and/or suspension.